yt-project/yt/doc/source/visualizing/plots.rst

 There are three methods to dynamically pan around the data.

-:class:`~yt.visualization.plot_window.AxisAlignedSlicePlot.pan` accepts x and y deltas.
+:meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.pan` accepts x and y deltas.

 .. python-script::